Non-preemptive Scheduling in a Smart Grid Model and its Implications on Machine Minimization

 \subsection{Lower bound}

-In this section, we show a lower bound of competitive ratio for Grid problem with unit height and arbitrary width by designing an adversary for the problem.
-This lower bound is immediately a lower bound for the general case of Grid problem.
+In this section, we show lower bounds on competitive ratio for Grid problem with unit height and arbitrary width by designing an adversary for the problem.
+The lower bounds are immediately lower bounds for the general case of Grid problem.

 The adversary constructs a set of jobs with a low cost of offline optimal schedule but a high cost of any online algorithm~$\Alg$.
 It generates jobs one by one and assigns release times, deadlines and widths of jobs based on the previously generated jobs.
-The start times of jobs scheduled by algorithm~$\Alg$ will be used for the job generations later.
-This ensures that algorithm~$\Alg$ has to put a job on top of all existing jobs and results in a high energy cost for algorithm~$\Alg$.
+The start times of jobs scheduled by $\Alg$ will be used for the job generations later.
+This ensures that $\Alg$ has to put a job on top of all existing jobs and results in a high energy cost.
 Meanwhile, the adversary will choose an appropriate feasible interval for each job such that an optimal offline algorithm can schedule the job set with low energy cost.
 The following is the description of the adversary.